 All that’s left to do is sit back, relax and watch that chook cook!

-The Skirt Steak is a very thin cut that comes from the muscles that surround the diaphragm.
-Skirt steak is a long cut and comes covered by a membrane that is more often than not removed prior to cooking.
+The Skirt Steak is a thin cut of beef that comes from the muscles that surrounds the diaphragm.
+Skirt steak is a long cut and often comes covered by a membrane that is more often than not removed prior to cooking.
 This cut is more renowned for its flavour than its tenderness.
+Obviously this depends on the source of the meat but try a few and work out which once you like best.

 TERIYAKI BEEF JERKY